vardanaloyan/python-pcap-extractor/README.md

 # python-pcap-extractor
 ## Extract pcap files using tshark

-For this script dependency is tshark app which can be installed on linux by following command
+For this script dependency is `tshark` which can be installed on linux by following command

 ```
 sudo apt install tshark